 A winter boot with excellent traction, cozy lining and a low price tag, the Momentum2 has a lot to offer.
 That said, it's not waterproof or easy to dry once it is wet, and the floppy construction made it hard to get on.

 In our field tests, the nylon allowed cold to seep into the boot over time.
 So, while we recommend this boot for standing around in cold temperatures and for winter chores, in very cold weather, we might look for something a bit more protective.
-Our favorite winter hiking boot, the Oboz Bridger Insulated is warmer, as are Pac boots, such as the Joan of Arctic and the Caribou.

 Kamik claims warmth to -40 degrees, which we are not able to verify in our lower-forty-eight based testing.
 While warmth ratings can be very subjective, we're not convinced this boot will perform well down to -40 degrees.
 During our waterproofness tests, we felt a cold sensation emanating through the nylon while wearing the boot, even before they started leaking.
 This is unexpected for a boot rated to -40 degrees, which makes us wary of this claim.

 If you are walking through the driest and fluffiest of winter pow, the Momentum2, with a tall, 12.5-inch height and ample ruff of faux-fur, will keep you protected.
-Of all the boots we tested, the Momentum2 leaked the earliest and most dramatically in our lake test.
+Of all the boots we tested, it leaked the earliest and most dramatically in our lake test.
 In 5-inches of water both boots leaked through the nylon after only five minutes, the worst performer in this test.
 More troubling was how long the boots took to dry, taking them out of commission for several days.
 We do not recommend these boots for wet weather or deep slush puddles.

 That said, snow does not get into the top of the boot easily.
 If you live in a drier climate or save this boot for cold and dry days, the Kamik performs really well.
-If you really need top-notch weather protection, check out the Sorel Joan of Arctic.
-For something less bulky, we like the Shellista III, which is waterproof in up to 11 inches of water!

 Comfort & Fit